STRT 4301. Strategic Analysis and Decision Making. (4 Hours)

 Provides for the integration and application of administrative theory, knowledge, skills, and experiences for effective strategic performance in an organization.
-Enables students to acquire a better understanding of the relevance and limitations of business and management concepts and techniques when making and implementing strategic decisions.
-Prereq.
-Business majors and combined majors only with senior standing.
+Offers students an opportunity to acquire a better understanding of the relevance and limitations of business and management concepts and techniques when making and implementing strategic decisions.

 Attribute(s): NUpath Capstone Experience, NUpath Societies/Institutions, NUpath Writing Intensive